Keeping Safe - Keeping Safe - Promoting Positive Behaviour and Relationships with Children in Foster Care

 Standard 3 of the Fostering National Minimum Standards 2011 requires fostering services to ensure that carers have positive strategies for effectively supporting children when they encounter discrimination and bullying.
 This requires that procedures are put in place to recognise, record and address any instance of bullying and to help carers cope with it.

-Hertfordshire have issued guidance and procedures to all foster carers and this is available on Herts Direct CSF4008 Fostering Service Guidance on Preventing and Responding to Bullying.
+Click the link to access Hertfordshire's guidance for foster carers - CSF4008 Fostering Service Guidance on Preventing and Responding to Bullying.